 Nothing can replace the ineffable, dynamic interaction between two human beings.
-Dimensions in Testimony is a different type of engagement meant to preserve the opportunity to have a dialogic experience, and facilitate the documentation of survivors’ lived experiences as they remember them in their own words.
+Dimensions in Testimony is a different type of engagement meant to preserve the opportunity to have a dialogic experience, and to facilitate the documentation and sharing of survivors’ lived experiences as they remember them in their own words.

 What you are seeing is a 2-dimensional display of video clips rather than a hologram.
 Holograms, or 3-dimensional videos, do not yet exist.
 However, research and development is being done at a handful of institutions around the world to develop 3-dimensional video projection, and USC Shoah Foundation has worked with leaders in the field of 3-dimensional video capture, referred to as volumetric capture, to ensure that we are future-proofing our filming so that the Dimensions in Testimony interviews can be projected as holograms when that technology is available.
-USC Shoah Foundation developed and built one of the first-ever mobile volumetric capture filming rigs, with 23 4K cameras circling the interviewee in 360 degrees.
+USC Shoah Foundation developed and built one of the first-ever mobile volumetric capture filming rigs.

 Some of our museum partners have installed a holographic Pepper’s Ghost theater for their visitors to interact with.
-Pepper’s Ghost displays are visual illusions that use lighting, specialized glass, and high-definition projection to give the appearance of depth to 2-dimensional videos, making it seem like a 3 dimensional hologram.
+Pepper’s Ghost displays are visual illusions that use lighting, specialized glass or “mirror film”, and high-definition projection to give the appearance of depth to 2-dimensional videos, making it seem like a 3-dimensional hologram.